Cecil Day-Lewis: Nicholas Blake

-In 1935, Day-Lewis decided to increase his income from poetry by writing a detective novel, A Question of Proof under the pseudonym Nicholas Blake.
+In 1935 Day-Lewis decided to increase his income from poetry by writing a detective novel, A Question of Proof, under the pseudonym Nicholas Blake.
 He created Nigel Strangeways, an amateur investigator and gentleman detective who, as the nephew of an Assistant Commissioner at Scotland Yard, has access to official crime investigations.
 He published nineteen further crime novels.
-(In the first Nigel Strangeways novel, the detective is modelled on W. H. Auden, but Day-Lewis developed the character as a far less extravagant and more serious figure in later novels.)
-From the mid-1930s, Day-Lewis was able to earn his living by writing.
+(In the first Strangeways novel, the detective is modelled on W. H. Auden, but Day-Lewis developed the character as a far less extravagant and more serious figure in later novels.)
+From the mid-1930s Day-Lewis was able to earn his living by writing.
 Four of the Blake novels – A Tangled Web, A Penknife in My Heart, The Deadly Joker, The Private Wound – do not feature Strangeways.

-Minute for Murder is set against the background of Day-Lewis's Second World War experiences in the Ministry of Information.
+Minute for Murder is set against the background of Day-Lewis's wartime experiences in the Ministry of Information.
 Head of a Traveller features as a principal character a well-known poet, frustrated and suffering writer's block, whose best poetic days are long behind him.
-Readers and critics have speculated whether the author is describing himself or one of his colleagues, or has entirely invented the character.
+Readers and critics have speculated whether the author is describing himself or one of his colleagues or has entirely invented the character.

 Political views

 In his youth and during the disruption and suffering of the Great Depression, Day-Lewis adopted communist views, becoming a member of the Communist Party of Great Britain from 1935 to 1938.
 His early poetry was marked by didacticism and a preoccupation with social themes.
-In 1937, he edited The Mind in Chains: Socialism and the Cultural Revolution.
+In 1937 he edited The Mind in Chains: Socialism and the Cultural Revolution.
 In the introduction, he supported a popular front against a "Capitalism that has no further use for culture".
-He explains that the title refers to Prometheus bound by his chains, quotes Shelley's preface to Prometheus Unbound and says the contributors believe that "the Promethean fire of enlightenment, which should be given for the benefit of mankind at large, is being used at present to stoke up the furnaces of private profit".
+He explains that the title refers to Prometheus bound by his chains, quotes Percy Bysshe Shelley's preface to Prometheus Unbound and says the contributors believe that "the Promethean fire of enlightenment, which should be given for the benefit of mankind at large, is being used at present to stoke up the furnaces of private profit".
 The contributors were: Rex Warner, Edward Upward, Arthur Calder-Marshall, Barbara Nixon, Anthony Blunt, Alan Bush, Charles Madge, Alistair Brown, J.D.
 Bernal, T.A.
 Jackson and Edgell Rickword.

-After the late 1930s, which were marked by the widespread purges, repression, and executions under Josef Stalin in the Soviet Union, Day-Lewis gradually became disillusioned with communism.
-In his autobiography, The Buried Day (1960), he renounces former communist views.
-His detective novel, The Sad Variety (1964), contains a scathing portrayal of doctrinaire communists, the Soviet Union's repression of the 1956 Hungarian uprising, and the ruthless tactics of Soviet intelligence agents.
+After the late 1930s, which were marked by the purges, repression, and executions under Joseph Stalin in the Soviet Union, Day-Lewis gradually became disillusioned with communism.
+In his autobiography, The Buried Day (1960), he renounces his former communist views.
+His detective novel The Sad Variety (1964) contains a scathing portrayal of doctrinaire communists, the Soviet Union's repression of the 1956 Hungarian uprising, and the ruthless tactics of Soviet intelligence agents.